iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.21.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="se.kry.android 1 reviews"/>
 </p>

+> They always say they can't help you and you need to see a doctor at vårdcentral.
+Why the hell don't they tell the patient before, they have the info they need prior to the consultation.
+Who needs a doctor to tell you to see another doctor and charge for that?
+Today I booked for weight loss (a service they offer) and within 30 sec of seing my face dr said he didn't think I looked fat (I'm obese) and refused to refer me because he didnt believe my weight.
+He didnt even bother looking at my files<br> :date: __2020-12-11 18:12:14__

+> I don't recommend it.<br> :date: __2020-12-10 09:25:41__

 > After all data (health insurance data multiple times!) have been entered, the process always ends with "no appointment available".
 No indication of next appointments, or how or when you could look again.
 And: Only private prescriptions are issued, health insurance patients are allowed to reach into their pockets.
 Worthless.<br> :date: __2020-11-27 14:24:02__

 > Wow, if I could give minus starts I actually would.
 This was a really bad experience.
 I met an unfriendly doctor who was totally not interested in me and my symptoms.
 I am not only still sick but also really sad after this experience.
 I have to pay 200 SEK for an unfriendly meeting with no help at all.
 If you can avoid kry, do it.
 This was simply pointless.<br> :date: __2020-11-09 15:48:20__